100 Notable alumni of

 -

-Rosalind Wiseman is an American author and public speaker.
-She is the best-selling author of nine books, including the New York Times bestsellers Queen Bees and Wannabes—the inspiration for the Mean Girls. movie and musical franchise—and Masterminds & Wingmen, named Best Parenting Book by Books for a Better Life.
+Rosalind Wiseman is an American author, public speaker, and consultant known for her work on youth social dynamics, leadership, and cultural dignity.
+She is the best-selling author of nine books, including the New York Times bestsellers Queen Bees and Wannabes—which inspired the Mean Girls movie and musical franchise—and Masterminds & Wingmen, which was named Best Parenting Book by Books for a Better Life.

 -